 The Office of Global Services must terminate the Student and Exchange Visitor Information System (SEVIS) record of a student who is out of status in order to comply with Federal government regulations.

 OGS advisors will work with students to attempt to remedy the violation.
 Please schedule an appointment with an advisor at OGS by calling 617-373-2310.

 In order to resume studies in valid F-1 status, a student must seek to regain status of one of the following ways.
 Use the drop-down buttons below to learn about the different types, and then call OGS to schedule an appointment to discuss how to move forward.

 If you wish to consult with an attorney, please see this List of Personal Immigration Attorneys and Pro-Bono Legal Services.

 You may be eligible if you have been out of status for less than five months and are currently in the U.S.

-To correct your visa status through reinstatement, students must obtain a reinstatement I-20 from the Office of Global Services (OGS) and file an application for reinstatement with the U.S. Citizenship and
+To correct your visa status through reinstatement, students must obtain the support of OGS and a reinstatement I-20 from the OGS and file an application for reinstatement with the U.S. Citizenship and

 Immigration Services (USCIS).
 Not all students who are out of status are eligible to go through reinstatement.

 If reinstatement is your best option, once all required forms, documents and filing fee are assembled, mail the application to one of the following lockbox facilities: